sleirsgoevy/hbstore-cdn/README.md

 This program allows you to host custom package repository for [PS4 Homebrew Store](https://orbismandl.darksoftware.xyz/store.pkg).

+## Installation

+Before using this program you must run `download.sh` (`download.bat` on Windows) to download the required files from the official CDN.

 ## Usage

 From the directory containing `hbstore.py` file, run: